 For a guided birdwatching experience, Landguard offers guided visits with a Ranger.
 This reserve in the south of Suffolk is an excellent place to catch migrant birds, little tern, black redstart and Weatear.
 South of Felixstowe, Landguard is also home to the Landguard Conservation Trust, a volunteer organisation and ringing station which is makes it one of the best recorded sites in Britain.
 Admission is free, and you can telephone 01394 673 782 to arrange a guided visit.Minsmere

 Located off the B1125, and easily reachable from the A12, this famous RSPB reserve on the coast near Westleton

 is a fantastic reserve with a variety of habitats.
-With woodlands, marshes, heath, and beach all within the same area, birdwatchers can expect a huge variety of different birds with over three hundred species in the area's checklist.
+The base for BBC 2014 Springwatch, RSPM offers woodlands, marshes, heath, and beach all within the same area, so birdwatchers can expect a huge variety of different birds with over three hundred species in the area's checklist.
 Be sure to look out for avocet, bearded tit, bittern, and marsh harrier.
 Minsmere is free to RSPB members, and has a large visitor centre, shop, and a cafe for the weary watcher.

 See RSPB Minsmere

 for more details, and book your B&B accommodation within walking distance at Mulleys Cottage, Westleton